uhm-descartes/uhm-descartes.github.io/_pages/research/fundamental.md

 machine learning predictors in real systems.
-We investigate targeting policies to the right groups using a combination of tools we have developed, as well as behavioral explorations in the transportation sector to reduce greenhouse emissions.
-Hawaii is already a leading state in clean energy integration, and we expect our work to provide insights on how to enhance clean energy transitions in the nation and beyond.
+We investigate targeting policies to the right groups using a combination of tools we have developed, as well as behavioral explorations in the transportation sector, particularly with EVs, to improve integration with the power grid and also reducing emissions.
+Hawaii is already a leading state in integrating decentralized power generation, and we expect our work to provide insights on how to enhance new energy technologies in the nation and beyond.

 * [Healthcare](https://uhm-descartes.github.io/research/healthcare), particularly disease detection from ECGs and epidemics modeling, leveraging perhaps the largest pediatric ECG dataset (collected and curated by one of the PIs).
-Native Hawaiians and Pacific Islanders are affected by heart diseases at a higher rate, and the unique geography of Hawaii meant that pandemic dynamics, such as the spread of COVID-19 differed from how diseases would spread on the mainland.
+Native Hawaiians and Pacific Islanders are affected by heart diseases at a higher rate, and the unique isolated geography of Hawaii meant that pandemic dynamics, such as the spread of COVID-19 differed from how diseases would spread on the mainland.
 Here again we combine domain knowledge and incomplete, possibly biased measurements within